Leidenschaft/Deutsch-Lernen/README.md

 The server side codes use all the client sides resources and can be found at https://github.com/zhaofeng-shu33/DeutschLernen_server.

-# Mobile version
-The mobile friendly entrypoint is `index_mobile.html`.

 # About Content Copyright
 Because of copyright issues, all images, audios, words have been removed from this project.